sonwanesuresh95/rfm/README.md

 # rfm
-Package for RFM Analysis and Customer Segmentation
+Python Package for RFM Analysis and Customer Segmentation